MindXL/CCompilerInCpp/README.md

 # Features

-This C compiler only works on Linux.
+This C compiler works on both Linux and MacOS.